-4 Steps to Becoming Recognized as the Expert in Your Legal Specialty
+4 Steps to Being an Expert in Your Legal Specialty

 Establishing yourself as the legal expert in your area of specialization is one of the best ways to market your law practice.
 Many attorneys overlook the importance of becoming established and recognized as a legal expert in their field of specialization.
-Yet promoting your expertise can be one of the most effective ways to market yourself as a lawyer, with the added benefit of being one of the more affordable ways to market your law practice too.
+Yet promoting your expertise can be one of the most effective ways to market yourself as a lawyer, with the added benefit of being affordable too.

 Note that most state bar associations forbid attorneys from using the S-word ("specialist") to describe themselves, with the exception of a few states that will let you use that term if you pay several hundred dollars a year to some certifying specialty association.
-As a result, most lawyers cannot use the words "specialist" or "specialty" or any similar words that imply that the lawyer has a specialized practice in the area of law where he or she has specialized practice.
+As a result, most lawyers cannot use the words "specialist" or "specialty" or any similar words that imply that the lawyer has a specialized practice in their area of law.
 However, just because your bar association won't let you say you are a specialist doesn't stop the public from perceiving you as a specialist, if you promote yourself correctly.